uperl/Net-Curl-Easy-FFI/README.md

 If you do not set the [headerfunction callback](#headerfunction) (or set it to `undef`), and set [headerdata option](#headerdata) to a true value, then the header data will be sent to the [writefunction callback](#writefunction).
 This is a good way to capture and parse the entire response.
-Here we pass the raw response into [HTTP::Response](https://metacpan.org/pod/HTTP::Response)
+Here we pass the raw response into the [HTTP::Response](https://metacpan.org/pod/HTTP::Response) class to parse it, which we can then use to interrogate it.

 ## Get Information About the Request After the Transfer